vocdoni/vocdoni-node/statedb/README.md

 The StateDB is updated via transactions.
 When starting a new transaction (`TreeTx`), you will also get a pointer to the mainTree (via a `TreeUpdate` type).
-When commiting a transaction you must specify the version for the update.
+When committing a transaction you must specify the version for the update.

 ```go